The capture connection window opens up when you launch a capture of a program, as well as when you attach to an existing

 When you click connect, a capture connection window will be opened up - just the same as the window that is automatically opened when you start a program.
 Any captures that have already been made before you connect will then populate.

 If you connect to a running instance, any existing user will be disconnected.
 Just seeing the instances running on a host will not.

 For more information about specifically a network capture-and-replay workflow, please see How do I capture and replay over a network?.

 Capture Connection window¶

 When a capture is launched (or attached to) the connection window is opened in the main UI.
 If you end up only taking one capture and closing the program afterwards the connection window will automatically close and open that capture.
 Similarly if you don’t take any captures at all the window will close when the program exits.
 These cases don’t need the management options the connection window provides.

 While a program is running, a couple of tools are available for triggering specific captures, which can be used as well as the keystroke capture triggers in the application.

 Firstly you can trigger a capture, with an optional delay in seconds, and for an arbitrary number of frames.
 When you click Trigger Capture the delay will count down, and then the application will capture the selected number of sequential frames into separate captures.
 By default the delay is 0 seconds and only one frame is captured.

 Next you can queue a capture at a specific frame number, if you know that a bug will happen at a given point.

-Note, capturing a frame in RenderDoc will cause a noticable stall on any non-trivial application, so if you are investigating a timing issue often this can throw things off and hide the bug.
+Capturing a frame in RenderDoc will cause a noticeable stall on any non-trivial application, so if you are investigating a timing issue often this can throw things off and hide the bug.
 However capturing multiple frames can be useful when you know a bug alternates every N frames, or you specifically want to debug how N sequential frames look and you know extreme frame times won’t skew the results.